tldr-pages/tldr/pages/common/dep.md

 # dep

 > Deploy PHP applications.
-> NOTE: The Go command `dep` with the same name is deprecated and archived.
+> Note: The Go command `dep` with the same name is deprecated and archived.
 > More information: <https://deployer.org>.

 - Interactively initialize deployer in the local path (use a framework template with `--template=template`):